 Thank you for this opportunity to appear before you today.
-I look forward to answering your questions at the conclusion of the WorkGroup's presentation.
+I look forward to answering your questions at the conclusion of the Work Group's presentation.

-[TRANSITION TO RYAN]
+[TRANSITION TO RYAN PENDLTON]

-Chairman Edwards, Vice-Chairman LaRe, Ranking Member Sweeney and Members of the House Finance Committee, thank you for the opportunity to speak to you today on the results of the Fair School Funding Model.
-My name is Ryan Pendleton, I am the Executive Director of North Coast Shared Services Alliance, a partnership between the Educational Service Centers of Northeast Ohio and Lorain and Medina Counties, supporting districts in finance and operations.
-I have also served as a Treasurer/CFO, most recently for Akron City Schools.
-I have been a member of the School Funding WorkGroup since its inception in November 2017.
+Chairwoman Richardson, Ranking Member Isaacsohn, and Members of the House Finance Subcommittee on Primary and Secondary Education, thank you for the opportunity to speak to you today on the results of the Fair School Funding Model.
+My name is Ryan Pendleton, I am the Executive Director of the North Coast Shared Services Alliance, a partnership between the Educational Service Centers of Northeast Ohio and Lorain and Medina Counties supporting districts in finance and operations and a member of the School Funding WorkGroup since its inception in November 2017.

-My testimony will touch on the following points: Our position and request for updating the input data year and why; results from the first year of implementation including base cost, open enrollment and guarantees; the total cost of the plan and the renewed request for a bipartisan advisory panel.
+My testimony will touch on the following points:

+Our position and request for updating the input data year and why; results from the first year of implementation including base cost, open enrollment and guarantees; the total cost of the plan and the renewed request for a bipartisan advisory panel.